INSA

 1000 respondents

-The next General election in North Rhine-Westphalia is expected in 2027.
+The next General Election in North Rhine-Westphalia takes place in 253 days.

 Based on the INSA projection, the incumbent governing parties would currently secure 37.0% of the parliamentary seats.